Oran

-Oran (وَهران) is a major coastal city located in the north-west of Algeria.
-It is considered the second most important city of Algeria after the capital Algiers, due to its population and commercial, industrial, and cultural importance.
-It is 432 km west-south-west from Algiers.
-The total population of the city was 803,329 in 2008, while the metropolitan area has a population of approximately 1,500,000 making it the second-largest city in Algeria.
+Oran (وَهران) is a major coastal city located in the northwest of Algeria.
+It is considered the second most important city of Algeria, after the capital, Algiers, because of its population and commercial, industrial and cultural importance.
+It is 432 km west-southwest from Algiers.
+The total population of the city was 803,329 in 2008, while the metropolitan area has a population of approximately 1,500,000, making it the second-largest city in Algeria.

 Etymology

 The word Wahran comes from the Berber expression wa - iharan (place of lions).
 A locally popular legend tells that in the period around AD 900, there were sightings of Barbary lions in the area.
 The last two lions were killed on a mountain near Oran, and it became known as la montagne des lions ("The Mountain of Lions").
 Two giant lion statues stand in front of Oran's city hall, symbolizing the city.